jmerizia/plainapi/README.md

 pip install -r requirements.txt
 ```

+Note: This has been tested in Python 3.8, but it _should_ technically work in Python 3.6+.

 Then, tweak the `queries.txt` file to include some queries
 (placing an empty line between queries).